 Coming to Kathmandu to study beyond grade 5 is the dream of all the children in Komang school now.
 These are the three newest students at the hostel.

 Pema C. is 12 years old.
-His birthday is on July 25th.
-Pema loves drawing, and playing games like football.
-Pema is the only child and his parents are very caring and good to him.
+He loves drawing, and playing games like football.
+Pema is an only child and his parents are very good to him.
 He has 2 grandfathers.
-He wants to take care of his grandfathers because he always feels they are not happy and they need more food and clothes.
+He wants to take care of his grandfathers because he feels they are not happy, they need more food and warm clothes.
 Pema’s parents both work in the field, rearing animals.
 His mother sells her beautiful handmade belts to other villagers.
-They have 1 cow, 2 horses and 23 sheep.
+They have 1 yak, 2 horses and 23 sheep.

 The stories have been edited for brevity and clarity.

 It always seems impossible, until it’s done.